One thing you can expect from me come rain or shine is to keep you in the loop on changes to all things tax-related. This week is no exception.

 Hundreds of deductions remain available to business owners (generally speaking), including complex ones of depreciation — which we won’t get into this time.
 Some small business tax deductions are infamous and fancy, like the “Hummer Loophole” where some business owners can successfully write off the entire purchase price of heavy SUVs.

 By no means are all deductions available to all Dallas County businesses.
 So, let’s simplify the discussion here.
-Experts say small businesses are best off trying to use about six to ten strategies for taking tax deductions.
+Pros say small businesses are best off trying to use about six to ten strategies for taking tax deductions.

 First off (and most importantly), plan ahead.
 If you show up with the shoebox of receipts at the last minute and expect us (or any tax preparer, we warn you) to pull some magic deductions out of a hat… well, that’s not gonna work.
 Making deductions stick with the IRS takes time and work – especially when keeping records to back up your deductions.